-Eye Tracking: Augmentative and Alternative Communication
+Frequently Asked Questions in eye-tracking: Augmentative and Alternative Communication (AAC)

 What is AAC?

-Augmentative and Alternative Communication is a set of strategies and tools that people with complex communication needs use to improve their day-to-day life.
+Augmentative and Alternative Communication (AAC) is a set of strategies and tools that people with complex communication needs use to improve their day-to-day life.

-AAC strategies help the person play an active part in roles such as interpersonal interactions, learning, education, social activities, employment, volunteering, or caregiving.
+Moreover, AAC strategies help the person play an active part in roles such as interpersonal interactions, learning, education, social activities, employment, volunteering, or caregiving.

 Augmentative and Alternative Communication (AAC) is not incompatible with but rather complementary to the rehabilitation of natural speech, and, in addition, it can assist in successful rehabilitation whenever possible.
 There should therefore be no hesitation in introducing it at an early age, as soon as difficulties are observed in the development of spoken language, or shortly after an accident or illness has caused its deterioration.
 There is no evidence that the use of AAC inhibits or interferes with the development or recovery of speech.

-What is a AACS?
+What is a SAAC?